phalcon/documentation/docs/cache.md

     A consequence of the stripping is that a key whose name happens to start with the prefix text addresses the same record as the bare key: with prefix `data-`, `set('data-users', ...)` and `set('users', ...)` write to the same stored entry.
 If your keys are externally generated identifiers, or can legitimately begin with the prefix text, disable the behavior with the `stripPrefix` option (default `true`) when constructing the adapter.

+!!! info "NOTE"

+    The adapters differ in counter atomicity and in how `getKeys()` is implemented - for example `Redis` enumerates keys with a non-blocking `SCAN`, while `Stream` walks the directory tree.
+See the [adapter capability matrix](storage.md#capability-matrix) in the Storage documentation for the per-adapter details.

 To construct one of these objects, you will need to pass a [Phalcon\Storage\SerializerFactory][storage-serializerfactory] object in the constructor and optionally some parameters